garystafford/aws-cfn-demo/README.md

 git clone ssh://git-codecommit.us-east-1.amazonaws.com/v1/repos/cfn-demo-repo
 ```

-You will be asked for the username and password you manually created for the AWS IAM User in Step 03a, above.
+You will be asked for the username and password you manually created for the AWS IAM User in Step 3a, above.
 Ignore empty repo message when cloning the project.

-__Step 06__
+**Step 6**

 Copy source code files into new CodeCommit repository, `cfn-demo-repo`, from this project.
 Make sure you are starting from the CodeCommit repository directory, locally.